-Protiviti partners with the National Association of Corporate Directors (NACD) to publish articles of interest to boardroom executives related to effective or emerging practices on the many aspects of risk oversight.
+Protiviti is partnering with the National Association of Corporate Directors (NACD) to publish articles of interest to boardroom executives related to effective or emerging practices on the many aspects of risk oversight.
 As of January 2013, NACD has been publishing online contributed articles from Protiviti, with the content featured on https://blog.nacdonline.org/author/jdeloach/.
-Twice per year, the six most recent issues of Board Perspectives: Risk Oversight are consolidated into a printed booklet that is co-branded with NACD.
-Protiviti also posts these articles at protiviti.com.
+Twice per year, the six most recent issues of Board Perspectives: Risk Oversight will be consolidated into a printed booklet that will be co-branded with NACD.
+Protiviti will also post these articles at protiviti.com.